JerryZLiu/blackjack/README.md

 # How to Run

 This is a version of Blackjack coded in Java.
 In order to prevent card counting, the probability of getting any rank of card is equal the whole time.
+The game follows the classic rules of Blackjack.
+It's a one player game - you face off against the dealer (computer).

 You can run the game by cloning this project, then navigating to the blackjack project.